Citizens for Democracy - Ciudadanos para la Democracia (CPD)

 Concepcion Ariño Pelicer, one of the Palma Prosecutors, has stated that she agrees with the local lawyer Xisco Ramis, in claiming that the British man had tried to "enrich" himself "criminally" by refusing to pay the lawyer until he sent the correct invoice of up to 17,000 euros and not the 57,000 euros as the lawyer had sent, and whats more, the British man asked that the lawyers invoice be taxed by the Court to check its correctness, understandable given that the lawyer·s first invoice for 16,000 euros was reduced as excessive by the local Law Colege to just 2,000 euros!
 Talk about overcharging!
 Given that it would be impossible to just "run off" without paying the lawyer, the statement by the Prosecutor Concepcion Ariño is quite riddiculous, especially given the ease in which the lawyer could simply demand the British man, who has a house in Establiments.
 Lets also not forget that the British man had paid the lawyer 6,000 euros in good faith, only to sign an out-of-court agreement with local business, that offered 17,000 euros to cover his legal fees, which the lawyer said he would accept, only then to go back on his word and send bills to 57,000 euros, leaving the man out of pocket to the sum of 40,000 euros, and this from a case he had won at the high court against local rather dishonest businessmen!
 Concepcion Ariño has now abandoned the case, to be replaced by a small bald Prosecutor who the judge, Magdalena Ferrete Sole, refuses to name!
 Talk about a set-up!

-The opinion of this organisation is don't do business in Mallorca as it is simply not safe!
+The opinion of the CPD is don't do business in Mallorca without taking great care!